 UK Passport Renewal in Thailand – Darren McGarry & Key Visa can do it for you without going to Bangkok

-But the good news is Key Visa Thailand can take the hassle away for a service fee of only 5,000 Thai baht which includes document checking, photocopies, taking the application to Bangkok and collecting the new British passport when it is ready.
+Key Visa can take away all the hassle of renewing your British passport in Thailand for a service fee of just 5000 baht (this is in addition to your passport renewal fee) which includes document checking, photocopies, taking the application to Bangkok and collecting the new British passport when it is ready.

 Even if you live away from Pattaya then we can still help, just send your documents to us via EMS and make the payment into our bank account.
 When your new passport is ready we will send it to you via EMS for just an additional 100 baht.

 When should I renew my passport?

 Never leave your passport until the last minute!
 Make sure you have a minimum of 9 months to one year validity left when you apply for a new passport.